 Day 1:

-Hire a taxi and left Gwalior at 10:00 am for Chanderi via Datia, Dinara and Pichhore.
+Hire a taxi and left Gwalior at 10:00 am for Chanderi via Sonagiri, Datia, Dinara and Pichhore.
 Roads conditions were good and climate was also pretty well.
 Landscape of Village was soothing and rural lifestyle was also hospitable.

 Reached Chanderi by 2:00 pm, Check-in to Hotel Tana Bana.